-Once you select the SSIS Foreach ADO.NET Schema Rowset Enumerator, two new properties appeared.
+Once you select the SSIS Foreach ADO.NET Schema Rowset Enumerator, two new properties appear.

 - Connection: You have to specify the connection that will connect with the database.

 - Schema: This drop-down list has several options, such as Tables, Views, Constraints, Indexing, etc.

-Once you click on the New Connection.. button, Connection manager Editor opened to configure it.
-For this example, we are selecting PRASAD as a server instance, and we are using Windows authentication.
+Once you click the New Connection.. button, Connection Manager Editor opens to configure it.
+For this example, we are selecting PRASAD as a server instance and using Windows authentication.

 Next, please select the schema that you want to loop.
 Here we are selecting Views.

 This window has one more button called Set Restrictions..
 Let me show you the properties inside this button by clicking it.

-You can use this window to restricts the data returned by the Foreach Loop.
+You can use this window to restrict the data returned by the Foreach Loop.

 As you can see from the above screenshot, our information schema of Views will return three columns.
-So, let me created three variables of type string.
-Next, select the variables and assign them to index 0, 1, 2.
+So, let me create three variables of type string.
+Next, select the variables and assign them to index 0, 1, and 2.
 Once you complete, Click OK to finish configuring the Foreach Loop Container.

 Next, Drag and drop the Execute SQL Task from the toolbox to the Foreach loop container.
 This task will help us to insert the new values into our Empty table.

 Double click on it will open the Execute SQL Task Editor window.
 Here, we selected OLE DB as the Connection type.
-And we chose the existing connection, which is pointing to [SQL Tutorials] Database.
+And we chose the existing connection, which points to the [SQL Tutorials] Database.

 TIP: Please refer to the OLE DB Connection manager article to understand the steps involved in creating a new OLE DB Connection.

 Next, we are writing the following Query.

 INSERT INTO [dbo].[AdventureWorksViews] (TABLE_CATALOG, TABLE_SCHEMA, TABLE_NAME) VALUES (?, ?, ?)

-Here three question marks will be replaced by three-parameter.
+Here three question marks will be replaced by a three-parameter.